-Policy priorities Findings 2.2.1 Teachers' professional learning is defined in policy as a prerequisite for inclusive education 2.2.1.1 Section 54a of the [Education] Act relating to universities and university colleges expresses the purpose of teacher education as follows: education 1.
-Through teaching, research and scientific development, teacher education shall provide the professional and educational knowledge and practical training needed for the planning, implementation and assessment of teaching, learning and nurture.
+Policy priorities Findings 2.2.1 Teachers' professional learning is defined in policy as a prerequisite for inclusive education 2.2.1.1 Section 54a of the [Education] Act relating to universities and university colleges expresses the purpose of teacher education as follows: education Through teaching, research and scientific development, teacher education shall provide the professional and educational knowledge and practical training needed for the planning, implementation and assessment of teaching, learning and nurture.
 Teacher education shall take as its point of departure the various requirements of children attending schools and kindergartens, and shall accord with the objectives of the level of education aimed at in the teacher education.
 2. The education shall promote the personal development and professional ethics of the students, develop their capacity for reflection, rouse their interest in academic and educational development relevant for work in schools and kindergartens, and provide an understanding of the relationship between the teaching profession and the function of the educational system in society.
-(Ministry of Education and Training, National Curriculum Regulations for Teacher Education on European Agency, Country information for Norway, Teacher education for inclusive education) 2.2.2 Policy states that the principles and practice of inclusive education should be part of initial teacher education 2.2.2.1 Chapter 1 of the National Curriculum Regulations for ITE state the following social considerations of teacher education: to consider linguistic and cultural diversity, international human rights, situations of 'failure of care', resolving conflicts, combating violence, bullying and racism.
+(Ministry of Education and Training, National Curriculum Regulations for Teacher Education for Inclusive education) 2.2.2 Policy states that the principles and practice of inclusive education should be part of initial teacher education 2.2.2.1 Chapter 1 of the National Curriculum Regulations for ITE state the following social considerations of teacher education: to consider linguistic and cultural diversity, international human rights, situations of 'failure of care', resolving conflicts, combating violence, bullying and racism.
 Courses must help teachers to deal with these challenges at school.

 Policy priorities Findings It is a deeply rooted principle in Norwegian kindergartens and schools that children have a right to equivalent education regardless of background, abilities and sex.
 This value is of particular relevance in a multicultural society.
 This principle must be particularly expressed in teacher education by placing an emphasis on equity, equality and adapted teaching.
-(Ministry of Education and Training, National Curriculum Regulations for Teacher Education on European Agency, Country information for Norway, Teacher education for inclusive education) 2.2.3 Policy states that beginning teachers should receive appropriate education and support to enable them to acquire the knowledge, attitudes and skills for inclusive education 2.2.3.1 Supporting measures for new teachers in their first post have not been usual as formal arrangements in Norway.
+(Ministry of Education and Training, National Curriculum Regulations for Teacher Education on European Agency, Country information for Norway, Teacher education for inclusive education) teachers shou appropriate e support to en acquire the k education and 2.2.3.1 Supporting measures for new teachers in their first post have not been usual as formal arrangements in Norway.
 Recently, a project on guidance for recently educated teachers has been supported by the Directorate for Education and Training.
 "Mentoring for Newly Qualified Teachers" is a national program on guidance for teachers.
 The Norwegian Ministry of Education and Research (KD) and The Norwegian Association of Local and Regional Authorities (KS) have agreed that both parts will work towards getting a good induction program for newly hired newly qualified teachers The introduction programs can be organized at the individual workplaces in order to support the newly qualified teacher in practical matters.
 Qualified mentoring will assist the professional development.
 It can be organized at the individual workplace and across several workplaces.
 The mentoring can be individual or in groups.
 The local mentor should be a qualified mentor.
 (Eurydice, National Education Systems, Norway, Conditions of Service for Teachers Working in Early Childhood and School Education) The guidance document is available online.